Skip to main content

 How do healthcare services, facilities, and providers contribute to the economic vitality of rural communities?

 Providing quality healthcare in a rural community goes beyond immediate healthcare services; it also has a positive impact on the economic health of a community.
-Rural healthcare systems are often one of the largest employers in their community, as noted in this 2017 publication from the American Hospital Association.
-They offer some of the best paying jobs available in rural areas, bringing professionals in to live and invest in the community.
+According to a 2022 report from the American Hospital Association, rural hospitals and healthcare systems support $220 billion in economic activity in rural areas, including 1 in 12 rural jobs.
+Hospitals offer some of the best paying jobs available in rural areas, bringing professionals in to live and invest in the community.
 This perspective piece from the National Rural Health Association outlines the impacts of rural hospitals on economic activity and growth.

-According to the American Medical Association's Physicians Boost the Economy, a physician in a community translates into real revenue and real jobs.
+Physicians working in a rural community have both a direct and indirect impact on revenue and employment in healthcare and other sectors in their communities.
 A 2018 report, The National Economic Impact of Physicians, offers state-level data on the economic impact of patient care physicians, although it does not represent rural economic impact specifically.
 A 2016 report from the National Center for Rural Health Works (NCRHW) estimates that a rural primary care physician can generate more than $1.4 million in wages, salaries, and benefits and 26.3 jobs in a local community with a hospital.

 • A 2017 USDA study found that inpatient healthcare facilities were responsible for 1.25 million jobs, or 8.5% of wage and salary employment in rural communities at their peak in 2011.

-• As detailed in a 2014 presentation, the Rural Wisconsin Health Cooperative (RWHC) found that when a local hospital offers a key service such as a dialysis facility, people stay in the community for care instead of traveling to urban centers and investing there.
+• As detailed in a 2014 presentation, the Rural Wisconsin Health Cooperative (RWHC) found that when a local hospital offers key services, people stay in the community for care instead of traveling to urban centers and investing there.
 Moreover, rural health insurance premiums and taxes only come back to the community and create jobs if there are local healthcare providers offering services in the community.

 Why should local healthcare leadership be involved in community and economic development efforts and what role can they play?